Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Second Order Option Pricing Asymptotics

 \subsection{Pricing PDE}

 Consider a European option with expiration date $T$ and payoff $h(X_T)$.
 The no-arbitrage pricing function of this option at time $t<T$ is given by the expectation of the discounted option payoff:

-Here, $\Et$ denotes an expectation taken under the pricing measure $\Pbt$, and we have used the Markov property of $(X,Y,Z)$.
-The pricing function $\Ped$ {is the classical solution of} the following partial differential equation (PDE) and terminal condition:
+Here, $\EEE$ denotes an expectation taken under the pricing measure $\PPP$, and we have used the Markov property of $(X,Y,Z)$.
+The pricing function $\Ped$ {is the classical solution of} the following PDE and terminal condition:

 where, introducing the notation

 the operator $\Led$ is given by

 with